 • Documentation:

-The official process of registration in Turkey is not much hard.
+The official process of registration in Turkey is not very hard.
 First, the visa application process is very easy, and almost every time results are positive.
-After having registered to your university, you become eligible to apply for the residence permit.
+After having registered with your university, you become eligible to apply for a residence permit.

 • Extra-curricular activities:

-My university was very rich in Extra-curricular activities.
-After finalizing my registration, I had a chance to attend the fair of university clubs.
+My university was very rich in Extracurricular activities.
+After finalizing my registration, I had a chance to attend the university clubs' fair.
 Officially, in METU (Middle East Technical University) there are more than a hundred registered student clubs.
 All of them are totally run by students themselves, and these activities give students a great opportunity to gain some experience in the field they are interested in.
-I decided to become a member of Foreign Policy and International Relations Club (FPRIC), and still think that it was a good decision, because as a member of this club I have learnt a lot of things.
+I decided to become a member of the Foreign Policy and International Relations Club (FPRIC), and still think that it was a good decision because as a member of this club, I have learnt a lot of things.
 In the beginning, I attended only MUN training under the supervision of this club and participated in several conferences.
-Later, when I gained some experience, I become a member of the Eurosima Academic team and successfully held an international European Union simulation in Turkey.
+Later, when I gained some experience, I became a member of the Eurosima Academic team and successfully held an international European Union simulation in Turkey.
 With the network of people from our club, I was able to arrange an internship for myself.

 You are welcome to share your experiences at university while studying, use the comments section below.